The Gospel According to John:

 A participant in this study is concerned about the potential implications of what Jesus tells the murmuring crowd in the Gospel According to John 6:44: “No one can come to me unless the Father who sent me draws him; and I will raise him up at the last day.”

-Q. This verse seems to me to support the idea of predestination, an idea endorsed by some Protestant communities that a person’s acceptance or rejection of Jesus is predetermined, and because of this, an individual has no choice in the matter.
+Q: This verse seems to me to support the idea of predestination, an idea endorsed by some Protestant communities that a person’s acceptance or rejection of Jesus is predetermined, and because of this, an individual has no choice in the matter.

-CATECHISM600 To God, all moments of time are present in their immediacy.
-When therefore he establishes his eternal plan of “predestination”, he includes in it each person’s free response to his grace: “In this city, in fact, both Herod and Pontius Pilate, with the Gentiles and the peoples of Israel, gathered together against your holy servant Jesus, whom you anointed, to do whatever your hand and your plan had predestined to take place.”
+600 To God, all moments of time are present in their immediacy.
+When therefore he establishes his eternal plan of “predestination,” he includes in it each person’s free response to his grace: “In this city, in fact, both Herod and Pontius Pilate, with the Gentiles and the peoples of Israel, gathered together against your holy servant Jesus, whom you anointed, to do whatever your hand and your plan had predestined to take place.”
 For the sake of accomplishing his plan of salvation, God permitted the acts that flowed from their blindness.

 read the Catechism—freedom is a gift from God

 It’s reasonably well known that Catholics don’t subscribe to predestination as understood by many Protestant denominations, but not every Catholic can explain why not.
-The reason is straightforward: It denies free will.
+The reason is straightforward: Predestination denies free will.
 Faith is a gift granted by God the Father.
 It’s available to all, but not all choose to accept.
 Some of the most pertinent Church teaching regarding free will can be found in paragraphs 1731 and 1732 in the Catechism of the Catholic Church.

-CATECHISM1731 Freedom is the power, rooted in reason and will, to act or not to act, to do this or that, and so to perform deliberate actions on one’s own responsibility.
+1731 Freedom is the power, rooted in reason and will, to act or not to act, to do this or that, and so to perform deliberate actions on one’s own responsibility.
 By free will one shapes one’s own life.
 Human freedom is a force for growth and maturity in truth and goodness; it attains its perfection when directed toward God, our beatitude.

 1732 As long as freedom has not bound itself definitively to its ultimate good which is God, there is the possibility of choosing between good and evil, and thus of growing in perfection or of failing and sinning.
 This freedom characterizes properly human acts.
 It is the basis of praise of blame, merit or reproach.
+[Note: The italicized type in this paragraph was inserted by the editors of the Catechism.]

-what if you were to see the Son of Man ascending?
+what if you were to see the Son of man ascending?

 What might Jesus be talking about in the Gospel According to John 6:62 when he asks: “Then what if you were to see the Son of man ascending where he was before?”
 How would you answer Jesus’ question?
-“The Son of Man Ascending” on page 45 in The Gospel According to John: An Encounter with Grace & Truth may shed some light on this question Jesus asks all of his followers.
+“The Son of Man Ascending” on page 45 in The Gospel According to John: An Encounter with Grace & Truth may shed some light on this question that Jesus asks all of his followers.
 You can learn more about Old Testament ideas of religious ascension in Lesson 16 Isaac Blesses Jacob; Jacob’s Dream at Bethel in the Turning to God’s Word Catholic Bible study In the Beginning: The Book of Genesis.

 for additional reflection